 Red paper couplets and window paper-cuts

 The color red has long symbolized good luck in Chinese culture.
 It’s customary to write good wishes in couplets on red paper and paste them on doors.
 Tradition holds that the couplets will block bad things from coming your way in the new year and ensure that good wishes come true.
-People also paste red paper-cuts on windows for the same reason, so get your rat paper-cuts now.
+People also paste red paper-cuts on windows for the same reason, so get your tiger paper-cuts now.

 Set off firecrackers and fireworks (and when you can’t do that, pop a balloon)

 Setting off firecrackers and fireworks is another Lunar New Year ritual.
 It’s believed that the noise scares away evil spirits.
 Because fireworks are illegal in many places, celebrants have taken to popping small balloons instead as a way of warding off bad luck.

 Food is as central to Lunar New Year celebrations as it is to any holiday.
 The most important meal of the year in China is the Spring Festival Dinner, held on Lunar New Year’s Eve, and dishes associated with good luck, such as dumplings, rice cakes, fish, dates, and Mandarin oranges, are served.
 In Korea, families ususally prepare tteokguk (rice cake soup), jeon (Korean pancakes), and many side dishes to celebrate the start of the new year.
 In Vietnam, in addition to sticky rice cake, Canh khổ qua dồn thịt (stuffed bitter melon soup) is considered a signature Lunar New Year dish.

 Lunar New Year is beloved by children in China.
 In addition to the tantalizing food and fun activities, during the holiday senior family members hand out red envelopes containing money to younger members, representing good wishes for the year ahead.
 In some parts of China, married couples are supposed to send red envelopes to their single friends.

 Don’t clean on the first day of Lunar New Year